yxyangpa/yxyangpa.github.io/_pages/talk.md

 ## NASSM

-* June 03, 2022: Accuracy of a Prediction Model of Transfer Fees for European Soccer Players Traded during the COVID-19 Pandemic.
+* June 03, 2022: "Accuracy of a Prediction Model of Transfer Fees for European Soccer Players Traded during the COVID-19 Pandemic".
 The North American Society for Sport Management.
 Atlanta, GA, USA.

 ## Innsbrucker Sport Economics and Management Symposiums